asaf6024/Reservation-System/README.md

 A simple React app that displays a reservation list.

-Using a server library for API requsets:
+Using a local server library for HTTP requsets:

 - **json-server**